Skip to content

 rye self uninstall

-Additionally you should delete the remaining .rye folder from your home directory and remove .rye/shims from the PATH again.
+Additionally you should delete the remaining .rye folder from your home directory and remove .rye/shims from the PATH again (usually by removing the code that sources the env file from the installation step).
 Rye itself does not place any data in other locations.
 Note though that virtual environments created by rye will no longer function after Rye was uninstalled.

 Preventing Auto Installation